FAQ: Low-carb & keto

 Can’t red meat give you cancer?

 This is highly unlikely, although favoring unprocessed meat is the best choice.
-On the contrary, replacing meat with processed carbs may be one of the worst things that you can do for your health and weight.
+On the other hand, replacing meat with processed carbs may be one of the worst things that you can do for your health and weight.

 Another interesting interview topic: